molpopgen/BigDataFormats/README.md

 ##How you buffer matters!
 We can get most of the speed back by buffering into a vector<double> rather than an ostringstream, which is shown in the following example.
 (We get even more speed back by replacing C++ fstreams with C data types.)

+This example takes 0.086 seconds on my machine, in between the fastest and slowest examples above:

 ```{c++}
 /*
   To compile: